 Gadsden State Technical Institute began in 1960 as the Gadsden Vocational Trade School, a private vocational training school for African Americans.
 It was founded by Eugene N. Prater, director of the Veterans Continuation Program for Negroes, in response to discontent expressed by black veterans of Etowah County for being denied admission to the all-white Alabama School of Trades.
-Currently, it is known as the Valley Street Campus and houses the Construction Technology Program, HVACR Program, Certified Nursing Assistant Program, Diagnostic Medical Sonography Program, Therapeutic Massage Program and several academic courses.
+Currently, it is known as the Valley Street Campus and houses the Construction Technology Program, Air Conditioning and Refrigeration Program, Licensed Practical Nursing Program, Dental Assisting Program, Medication Assistant, Certified Nursing Assistant Program, Diagnostic Medical Sonography Program and several academic courses.
 The U.S. Department of Education designated this institution as a Historically Black College or University (HBCU) in 1997.

 Gadsden State Junior College was established in 1965 by an act of the Alabama State Legislature during the administration of Gov. George C. Wallace.
 The course offerings included professional programs, such as architecture, dentistry, journalism, law, medicine and teacher education, as well as technical programs in management, nursing, secretarial science and data processing.
 It is currently identified as the Wallace Drive Campus of Gadsden State and is home to academic courses, the Inzer Student Center, Fowler Residence Hall, Wallace Hall Fine Arts Center and Beck Field House and Conference Center.